 Clinic in Climate Justice, Law, and Public Health

-The clinic is an innovative collaboration between Yale School of Public Health and Vermont Law School and includes faculty and students from both Yale and Vermont Law School.
+The clinic is an innovative collaboration between Yale School of Public Health and community partners around Connecticut.
 It operates year-round, with enrollment in both fall and spring semesters.
 Interdisciplinary student teams carry out applied projects at the intersection of climate justice, law and public policy, and public health.
 Each team works with a partner organization to study, design, and implement a project, typically through community-based participatory research practices.
 The course affords the opportunity to have a real-world impact by applying concepts and competencies learned in the classroom.

 The clinic is supported through a grant from the SNF Fund for the Integration of Theory and Practice.